-QTEMPINTMINER (Quantitative Temporal Interval Miner) is a software that implements several algorithms presented in [42] and [8].
+QTEMPINTMINER (Quantitative Temporal Interval Miner) is a data mining (cf. 3.2.2) software that implements several algorithms presented in [48] and [3].

 The software is mainly implemented in Matlab.
 A standalone application is now avalaible.
-It uses the Mixmod toolbox [28] to compute multi-dimensional Gaussian distributions.
+It uses the Mixmod toolbox [35] to compute multi-dimensional Gaussian distributions.
 The main features of QTEMPINTMINER are: